tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 The `<<=` operator is an example of [abbreviated assignment](https://ruby-doc.org/core-2.7.1/doc/syntax/assignment_rdoc.html#label-Abbreviated+Assignment) - this is similar to operators like `+=` and `||=`.

-This operator is necessary when we return a default value for a hash, but don't actually _set_ that value in the hash.
+This operator is necessary when we return a default value for a hash but don't _set_ that value in the hash.

 ```ruby
 # default to returning an array